michaelbaudino/addic7ed-ruby/README.md

 ### Changelog

+* 0.1.6: Enhanced subtitles version string filters (remove heading and trailing dashes)
-* 0.1.5: Enhanced subtitles version string filters
+* 0.1.5: Enhanced subtitles version string filters (remove heading and trailing spaces and dots)
 * 0.1.4: Fixed a bug in require paths which made 0.1.3 unusable
 * 0.1.3: Fixed bugs with show names containing country code or production year
 * 0.1.2: Fixed how the daily download limit reach is detected